PatrickMcDougle/CSC-1061-CS2-Java/CONTRIBUTING.md

 ## BLUF

 Anyone and everyone is welcome to make changes to this repository.
 Just create a Pull Request (PR) with your changes and submit the changes for review.
 The PR will be reviewed, comments will be made, changes may be needed, and the change will be excepted or rejected.

 ## Testing

 There is no testing framework used for this repository.
-Testing is done by writting a test program that demonstrates the use of the code in question.
+Testing is done by writing a test program that demonstrates the use of the code in question.

 ## Submitting changes